Sosa183/Using-machine-learning-to-detect-malicious-URLs/MEDIUM-ARTICLE-DRAFT-V1.md

 python -m pip install flask pandas numpy scikit-learn matplotlib

-Install output looked like this:
+The install output looked like this:

 If PowerShell said “Python was not found…”, I used the Python that PyCharm configured in C:\Users\alber\AppData\Local\Programs\Python\Python313\python.exe.